shiranD/icon_lm/README.md

 Additional requirements to run the code are:
   * python3
   * [nltk for python](http://www.nltk.org)
   * An icons' meta data file.
-Each icon should have its name and synonyms associated with it in the file (here I assume its an XML file).
-We have used [Symboltix](https://www.n2y.com/symbolstix-prime/) icons metadata file.
+Each icon should have its name and synonyms associated with it in the file.
+Here, I assume the XML file is the icons metadata file of [Symboltix](https://www.n2y.com/symbolstix-prime/).
   * A corpus that contains textual sentences in which the icons (name/synonyms) are found.
   * A pretrained word embedding set.
 The icon terms (mainly the synonym should be represented in this set).